AM311/Cybersecurity_Report/home.md

 	![Result of the offline guessing with John the Ripper](https://github.com/AM311/Cybersecurity_Report/blob/main/img/asRepRoasting.png?raw=true)

-	 Thanks to this, we now know the credentials of an Admin account authorized to connect to the DNS/File server, so now we try to do so.
+	 Thanks to this, we now know the credentials of an Admin account authorized to connect to the DNS/File server; so, we now try to do so.

 	==VERIFICARE CHE SI POSSA FARE DESKTOP REMOTO==